In 1964, the spirit of the Lord laid it upon the heart of

 they established their first charter under the name of The Church of

-In the 80ís new ministries were adopted into the Church such as; the Glenwood Nursing Home Ministry, a weekly telecast aired on cable television, and the Womenís Council.
-Several upgrades were made to the Church, a van was purchased; and a special day was designated to honor our Pastor.
+In the 80's, new ministries were adopted into the Church such as the Glenwood Nursing Home Ministry, a weekly telecast aired on cable television, and the Women's Council.
+Several upgrades were made to the Church and a van was purchased.
+A special day was designated to honor our Pastor.

 In the 90's, the Church experienced significant growth.
 A variety of ministries were added to aid and encourage our youth such as: the Boys and Girls in Action, A Teen Talk (discussion groups), and a Feed the Hungry Ministry.
 The George Hoke Gospel Choir was formed and a Hammond concert organ was purchased.
 Several renovations were done which included adding the Fellowship Hall, Choir Stand and Pastor's Study.

 Minister Richard Leaphart was appointed Assistant Pastor in 1998 and Bishop Jackson became the Assistant Pastor Emeritus.
 In 2001, our Founder and Pastor, Bishop George Hoke, was called from service to rest and went home to be with the Lord.
 Later that year, the mantle was passed on with the appointment of Minister Keith D. Brooks as Pastor.